rauzansumara/rauzansumara/README.md

 ## 🎓 About Me

-I'm a Data Scientist with advanced expertise in applied statistics, big data analytics, time series modeling, and machine learning, I bridge the gap between complex data problems and innovative solutions.
+I'm a Data Scientist with advanced expertise in applied statistics, big data analytics, time series modeling, and ML/DL.
+I bridge the gap between complex data problems and innovative solutions.

 ## 🔬 Research Interests